-Nine Inch Nails Revenge for iPhone review
+Nine Inch Nails Revenge full review

 Tapulous, taking what it learned from the ‘regular’ (and free) version of Tap Tap Revenge, has spun off a new £2.99 product called Nine Inch Nails Revenge.

 Why would you pay £2.99 for a new version of a free game?
 The answer is simple.
 As the name implies, this variation on Tap Tap Revenge features music licensed by industrial rock band Nine Inch Nails.
 And if you’re a fan of NIN, it’s fantastic.

 The game has been extensively reworked.
 The most obvious difference is a NIN-inspired skin that rewraps the game in shades of black, white and red.